Monopoles and Landau-Ginzburg Models I: The Maximum Principle

 \section{The Maximum Principle}

-In this appendix, we prove a version of maximum principle, from which one can easily deduce exponential decay.
-The author is greatly indebted to Ao Sun for teaching him this elementary and enlightening proof of Lemma \ref{maximumprinciple}.
+In this appendix, we prove a version of maximum principle.
+The author is greatly indebted to Ao Sun for teaching him the proof of Lemma \ref{maximumprinciple}.
 The Laplacian operator is always assumed to have a non-negative spectrum.
 In particular, over the complex plane,